-WV WORKS RECIPIENT IN AG INCOME TYPE REPORTING REQUIREMENTS ACTION ON REPORTED CHANGES BETWEEN REDETERMINATIONS No Unearned Only Earned - Within 10 days of knowledge of receipt All changes acted on according to notice requirements Unearned - More than \$25 No Earned, with or without unearned When total gross earned and unearned for the Income Group exceeds 130% FPL Income change will increase benefit - Act on change Income change will decrease benefits and AG in 6-month certfication cycle - Act on only if results in case closure, AG requests closure or change is result of COLA.
-Non-income changes which result in decrease are acted on.
-Yes Earned and/or unearned Earned - More than \$100 Unearned - More than \$25 All changes acted on depending on notice requirements
+WV WORKS RECIPIENT IN FS AG INCOME TYPE REPORTING REQUIREMENTS ACTION ON REPORTED CHANGES BETWEEN REDETERMINATIONS No Unearned Only Earned - Within 10 days of knowledge of onset Unearned - changes of more All changes acted on according to notice requirements than \$25 No Earned, with or without unearned When total gross earned and unearned income for the Income Group exceeds 130% FPL When income or any other change increases benefits, act on the change When income or any other change, decreases benefits and AG is in 6-month certification cycle, act on only if results AG closure, AG requests closure or change is result of COLA update.
+Yes Earned and/or unearned Earned - More than \$100 Unearned - More than \$25 All changes acted on depending on notice requirements Yes/No None Earned or Unearned - within 10 days of onset All changes acted on depending on notice requirements

-- Changes in household composition;
+- Changes in household composition; - The AG moves or there is a change of address; - A change in the amount of rent or utilities when the AG moves; - A change in the amount of assets; - Someone buys, sells or trades a vehicle; - There is a change in a legal obligation to pay child support.

-- The AG moves or there is a change of address; - A change in the amount of rent or utilities when the AG moves; - A change in the amount of assets; - Someone buys, sells or trades a vehicle; - There is a change in a legal obligation to pay child support. - 1.
-Timely Reporting And Follow-Up would normally result in a deduction, the AG loses their entitlement to that deduction.
-They have a right to the expense once it is reported and verified, if necessary.
-Retroactive benefits are not issued.
+1. Timely Reporting And Follow-Up

-To determine if a claim must be established or a lost benefit restored, a decision must be made as to whether or
+To determine if a claim must be established or a lost benefit restored, a decision must be made as to whether or not a change was reported in a timely manner.